-4 611.1-1.
+- 611.1-1.
 Purpose.
-The purpose of this law is to provide mechanisms for protecting the rights of the landlords and tenants on all land owned by the Nation or members of the Nation within the Reservation boundaries of the Nation's rental programs.
+The purpose of this law is to provide mechanisms for protecting the rights of the landlords and tenants on all land owned by the Nation or Tribal members within the Reservation boundaries. - 611.1-2.

-611.1-2.
 Policy.
-It is the Nation's policy to provide a fair process to all landlords and tenants of the Nation's rental programs that preserves the peace, harmony, safety, health, and general welfare of and the Nation's residents resources.
+It is the Nation's policy to provide a fair process to all landlords and tenants that preserves the peace, harmony, safety, health, and general welfare of the Nation's residents.